joffreyverd/weather-app/README.md

-# Note app from terminal
+# Weather app from terminal

 A small node.js project from Udemy course to know in real time the weather.